PauloVanHuffel/google_ctf_2019_beginner_quest/Enter_Space-Time_Coordinates/README.md

 This is the first challenge.

-This can be solved vary quickly:
+This can be solved very quickly:

 Strings rand2 | grep CTF